-At most flea markets in Europe, you’ll be able to find a range of items, from vintage postcards and clothing, to furniture and bicycles.
+At most flea markets in Europe, you’ll find a range of items, from vintage postcards and clothing, to furniture and bicycles.
 We recommend bringing a daypack or tote bag for any items you might purchase while there as most vendors do not provide bags.
 Even if you don’t want to shop for yourself but plan on bringing souvenirs home, why not find something here?
 The uniqueness and thought behind the item will have so much more value as a souvenir than something purchased in a generic tourist shop.
 Who knows what you’ll find anyway!

 While it might not be quite the same as a Turkish bazaar, flea market vendors in Europe are open to bartering, so keep it in mind when asking the price of an item.
 If they realise you’re foreign or cannot speak the local language, you can expect this to be a bit tougher, but we have faith in you!